Johnny Glynn

 Johnny Glynn (c.
 1912 – 10 January 1959) was President of the Irish Rugby Football Union.

 Glynn was a native of Williamsgate Street, Galway.
-He played rugby for Galwegians and Connacht, winning twelve caps, and became a well-known referee.
+He played rugby for Galwegians and Connacht, winning twelve caps, later becoming a referee.
 He also served as president of his local club in 1958-59.

-His sudden death, at the age of 46, led to the two clubs erecting a memorial trophy in his name known as the Glynn Cup, which would be played for between the clubs every Saint Patrick's Day.
+His death led to the two clubs creating a memorial trophy in his name known as the Glynn Cup, which would be played for between the clubs every Saint Patrick's Day.